jellyfin/jellyfin-tizen/README.md

 If you see `Tizen application is successfully installed.` at the logs, congratulations!
 You now have your Jellyfin client installed on your TV.
 Go to `Apps > Settings > Jellyfin > Add to Home Screen` to have it appear on your home screen.
 Have fun!

+## Notes

+- Red-colored output starting with `[BABEL] Note: The code gener...` is NOT an error.
+It's just a warning and it's expected that this part of the build will take a long time.
+- If your certificates expire and you rebuild your Jellyfin widget, you will not be able to update your instance deployed on your TV directly.
+First, you will need to uninstall the build signed with your old certificates and then install the new build.
+- This container doesn't have much error-handling as Tizen Studio is not very helpful on that topic.
+When the container exits without any obvious errors, it doesn't mean everything went perfectly.
+Don't forget to have a quick look at the logs, especially search for the `Tizen application is successfully installed.` log.

 ## Build Manually

 _Also look [Wiki](https://github.com/jellyfin/jellyfin-tizen/wiki)._